milanaleksic/WinLauncher/README.md

 inside the directory where executable is positioned, it will move into that directory and then search for .launcher file etc.

-Currently, the "well known" list is in the code and contains only one item: "startup".
+Currently, the "well known" list is in the code and contains two items: "startup" and "bin".

 ### Singleton application and file locking